-- (A) Act in accordance with Chapter 34 of this Code of Ordinances; - (B) Periodically audit and review the effectiveness of this ordinance; - (C) Evaluate problems encountered by users and/or requesters of facilities; and - (D) Recommend changes to this ordinance to the City Council at those times as it or the Council deems necessary.
+- (A) Act in accordance with Chapter 34 of the City this Code of Ordinances; - (B) Periodically audit and review the effectiveness of this ordinance; - (C) Evaluate problems encountered by users and/or requesters of facilities; and - (D) Recommend changes to this ordinance to the City Council at those times as it or the Council deems necessary.

 Sec.
 133.32.
-Youth Associations.
+General policies and guidelines Youth Associations.